Lack Of Clarity When Purchasing A Family Home Leads To Dispute When Common Law Couple Separates

 The court did not find the evidence of the couple to be persuasive.
 The relationship was riddled with arguments, with each party being suspicious of the activities of the other.
 While the court found “certain logic” in the father’s desire to protect his investment, the court did not see any evidence that he communicated that desire to the mother.
 Meanwhile, the mother’s testimony that the purchase of the house was discussed as a “fresh start” does not signify the intention of a gift.

 Without any evidence that the $116,000 was intended to be a gift, the court was unable to find that the presumption of a resulting trust had been rebutted.

 The court then turned to the issue of unjust enrichment.
 The mother claimed that she should be entitled to some of the proceeds from the sale of the father’s previous home because of the work she put into maintaining it.
 While the court did find that she contributed to the household, it also noted that she benefited from living in the home, offsetting anything that would lead to unjust enrichment.

 The court found that there is a resulting trust and there was no unjust enrichment.
 As such, the money the father contributed to the family home were to be held in trust for the father use as he wished.

 Separation and divorce can be difficult situations to navigate through.
 It’s important to seek out sound legal guidance when going through a family law dispute.
-The experienced family law lawyers at Lex Arbesman Legal can help you establish intentions in situations similar to what was discussed in this blog as well as other areas of family law.
+The experienced family law lawyers at NULaw can help you establish intentions in situations similar to what was discussed in this blog as well as other areas of family law.
 Our approach is client-focused, and we deliver exceptional results in a cost-effective manner.
 Please contact us online or by phone at 416-481-5604 to talk today.